litestar-org/litestar/docs/usage/6-dependency-injection/3-the-provide-class.md

     then will be used.
 There is no sophisticated comparison of kwargs, LRU implementation etc. so you should be careful when you choose to use this option.

-If a dependency should be cached only within a single request, the `cache_per_request` flag can be used.
-This also ensures the dependency is called only once per request.

 ```python
 from starlite import Provide, get